neil7057/pjl_host_system/README.md

     Significant manual testing was carried out together with 92 automated tests via .py test scripts across all apps to test code coverage.

 -   ##### Admin Test Account
     -   For test purposes there is an admin account but details are restricted and available on valid request.
-Test user accounts are below:

--   ##### User Test Accounts
-    -   For adding reviews and checking logged in user functions.
-        -   Username: mikey
-        -   Password: UserTest99

-        -   Uswername: robbie
-        -   Password: UserTest1010

-        -   Username: sally
-        -   Password: UserTest09

--   ##### Visitor Tests
-    -   Anonymous access is easy to replicate.

--   #### Sign Up Testing
-    -   The cursor is automatically positioned at the start of the first input field.
-Validation is mostly taken care of by django allauth but was tested field by field with valid and invalid entries.
-    -   A "confirmation email" message was displayed and a confirmation email sent.
-    -   Once the confirmation email was acknowledged, Login was enabled

 -   #### Log In Testing
     -   The cursor is automatically positioned at the start of the first input field.
 Username and Password are validated against user profile and either a login is achieved or a suitable error message displayed.